wakr/in_ds_2017/docs/index.md

 Image below is from Wikipedia
 <img src="african_american.png"/>

-Instead of now helping isolation of owners & the poor, we want to tell you something qualitative about reasons of these data analysis results.
+Instead of now helping isolation of owners and the poor, we want to tell you something qualitative about the reasons of these data analysis results.
-When we explored the internet within this topics, we found that Chicagos regional inequality is a very complex topic which includes for example police violence, poverty & drugs.
+When we explored the internet concerning this topic, we found that Chicago's regional inequality is a very complex topic which includes for example police violence, poverty and drugs.

-So we think that value of for example predicting apartment prices is not true value for society, it's just value for owners.
+So we think that the value of, for example, predicting apartment prices is not of true value for the society at large; it's just extra value for the owners.

 ### Regional police-involved shootings & race gap in income